joooohnli/delay-callback/README.md

 // todo

 # 5.License
-Under the Apache 2.0 license.
+Apache Dubbo is under the Apache 2.0 license.
+See the [LICENSE](https://github.com/joooohnli/delay-callback/blob/master/LICENSE) file for details.